Big offensive outing carries Orange softball team to win over Madison

 Later in the inning, Lauren Fincham hit a seeing-eyed singled to center to score another run.
 Burley then scored on an error to stretch the Orange lead to 11-0.

 Madison County (0-2) came to life in the bottom of the inning thanks to some big hits from the top of the order.
-Be McPeak led off the inning with a double to break up the no-hitter.
-After a walk, Aliyah Ayton lined a single down the third-base line to score McPeak for the first run of the game.
+Breanna McPeak led off the inning with a double to break up Hearl's no-hitter.
+After a walk, Aliyah Aylor lined a single down the third-base line to score McPeak for the Mountaineers' first run of the game.

-Kendall Soulsby then reached on an infield single to score courtesy runner Isabella Dietrich to make it an 11-2 game.
+Kendall Soulsby then reached on an infield single to score courtesy runner Isabelle Dietrich to make it an 11-2 game.

 Orange got the runs back in the fifth inning.
 Mosley drove in her fourth run of the game to score Shumake, then Hearl doubled to the wall in left field to score Fayard for a 13-2 lead.